 Male – Thinadhoo, every Sunday, Tuesday, Thursday at 10:00 from Male.
 The price is $8 per person.
 The ferry sets off in Male from Vilingili terminal.
 It takes up to 5 hours.

 Thinadhoo – Male, every Saturday, Monday, Wednesday at 9:15

 Male – Thinadhoo, daily at 10:00 and 16:00, takes 2 hours, $65 per person one way

 Thinadhoo – Male, daily at 7:00 and 13:00

 Depends on the transfer, hotel, and the price of your dive.

 During a low season – from May to November

-You won’t find much information about wrecks on the web although wreck diving is quite popular on Maldives.
-The instructors of dive centres or liveaboard know the locations.
-Find below the list of 7 most popular and easy to go wrecks.
+You won’t find much information about wrecks on the web although wreck diving is quite popular in the Maldives.
+The instructors of dive centers or liveaboard know the locations.
+Find below the list of the 7 most popular and easy to go wrecks.